NISystemsEngineering/rfmx-pythonnet/README.md

 3. Python modules
   *  RPyC
   *  pythonnet: provides clr (Common Language Runtime)
+4. Launce the server by running RFmxService.py

 ## Client
 1. Python interpreter
   * The example was tested and developed using python 3.6
 2. Python modules
   * RPyC
+3. Run the examples in the client folder.

 # Hardware Setup
 * All hardware is to be installed on the server.